Audio Recording of Williamstown the First 250 Years

 2014 -2015 Conservation

 At the Annual Town meeting in June of 2014, the town voted to provide the Williamstown Historical Museum with funding, through the Community Preservation Act Fund, for the conservation and exhibition of several important artifacts from the museum.
 The items conserved for the WHM at the Williamstown Art Conservation Center include a number of photos that demonstrate the unique character of Williamstown.
-In addition to historic photos, three ledgers from the Hopkins Funeral Home and Furniture store dating from 1903 through 1915 have been conserved along with a mid 19th century tilt-top tea table and a wooden canteen that dates from the latter part of the 1700’s (Revolutionary War period).
+In addition to historic photos, three ledgers from the Hopkins Funeral Home and Furniture store dating from 1903 through 1915 were conserved, along with a mid 19th century tilt-top tea table, and a wooden canteen that dates from the latter part of the 1700’s (Revolutionary War period).